 It would be impossible to see all of Washington DC in a single day but many tourists want to be able to experience as much of the city as possible and quite often time is restricted making a necessity to see the best bits of DC in the most efficient way possible.
-Luckily, we are here to help and even though you won’t be able to do absolutely everything in one day, you can squeeze as much of the must-see attractions in as possible.
+Luckily, we are here to help and even though you won’t be able to do absolutely everything in one day, you can squeeze as much of the must-see attractions in as possible!
+You might also like to read our blog about the 5 things you probably didn't know about Washington DC before you visit!

 Aerial view of the Capitol Building

-While we cannot offer you the chance to view the whole city, we do offer a fantastic range of bus tours that can help you get the most out of your stay.
+While we cannot offer you the chance to view the whole city in one go, we do offer a fantastic range of Washington DC bus tours that can help you get the most out of your stay.
 There are some key areas that we feel should be visited especially if you’re visiting for the first time.
 Top of our list would be Mount Vernon and Old Town Alexandria as this is the historical home of George Washington, the first President of the United States.
 This is one of the most historic places in the country and a key reason why so many people visit Washington DC.

 The Capitol Hill Visitor Center is also high up on our list as it is from here that you can begin to learn about the history of the US government.
 You can enjoy a tour of the Capitol Building and enjoy some historic sites such as the rotunda, Hall of Columns and the old Supreme Court chambers.
 Even better, these tours are free but we would recommend booking in advance.
 There is also an exhibition gallery and the tours themselves can last up to an hour each so factor this in when planning your day.